This Truffled Chicken, Bacon and Mushroom Pie is a luxurious dinner night option, made with premium ingredients for a real taste of luxury at home!

 Preheat your oven to 220°C. Remove the puff pastry from your fridge.
 Heat a drizzle of oil in a large frying pan on medium-high heat.
-Add the chicken, season with pepper and cook until brown all over, 5-6 mins.
+Once hot, add the chicken, season with pepper and cook until browned all over, 5-6 mins.
 Turn occasionally.
-While the chicken cooks, thinly slice the mushrooms, then halve, peel and chop the red onion into small pieces.
-Roughly chop the parsley (stalks and all).
+Meanwhile, thinly slice the mushrooms.
+Halve, peel and thinly slice the shallot.
 Peel and grate the garlic (or use a garlic press).
-Once the chicken has browned (we'll finish cooking it later), transfer to a bowl and set aside.
-IMPORTANT: Wash your hands after handling raw chicken and its packaging.
+Once the chicken has browned (you'll finish cooking it later), transfer to a bowl and set aside.
+IMPORTANT: Wash your hands and equipment after handling raw chicken and its packaging.

-Pour the water for the sauce (see ingredients for amount) into the pan with the chicken and vegetables, then add the wild mushroom paste.
+Pour the water for the sauce (see ingredients for amount) into the pan, then add the wild mushroom paste.
 Stir to combine and bring to the boil.
 Simmer until reduced by half, 3-4 mins.
-Stir in the creme fraiche and half the parsley, then bring to the boil.
+Stir in the creme fraiche and bring to the boil.
 Remove from the heat, then mix through the truffle zest.
 IMPORTANT: The chicken is cooked when no longer pink in the middle.

 Pour the water for the carrots (see ingredients for amount) into a saucepan.
 Add the carrots, honey, butter and a pinch of salt.
 TIP: If your honey has hardened, pop it in a bowl of hot water for 1 min.
 Bring to the boil on high heat, then cover the pan with a lid or some foil.
 Reduce the heat to medium and cook the carrots until tender, 10-12 mins.
 Once tender, remove the lid and allow the liquid to boil until it's glossy and coats the carrots, 2-4 mins.
 TIP: If your sauce needs longer to get sticky, transfer the carrots to a bowl and continue boiling on a high heat until reduced.

-Once the chicken and bacon pie is cooked, serve on plates with the carrots alongside and the remaining parsley sprinkled over.
+Once the chicken and bacon pie is cooked, serve on plates with the carrots alongside.
 Enjoy!